Purp1eW0lf/HackTheBoxWriteups/OSCP Lab & Exam Review and Tips.md

 And that's it, that's everything I have for you.
 I hope that was informative.
 It was certainly cathartic to write, and I hope it can offer someone some guidance or reassurance.
 I'm always available for a chat, whether that's here in the comments, in a DM, or my [Twitter](https://twitter.com/Purp1eW0lf) .

 I'm hungry for more certifications, and I'm hoping OffSec update their OSWP course soon so I can sink my teeth into that.
-I've got eighteen months left to complete my InfoSec doctorate, and I'm also looking for Junior Pen Tester positions in London, as I want that guidance and mentorship in the professional world.
+I've got eighteen months left to complete my InfoSec doctorate, and I'm also looking for the next big challenge.
+Maybe a SANS!

 Take care of yourselves my friends.